 If you are not invited or selected

 Many more people want to migrate to Australia than there are places available.
 This means not everyone who completes an EOI will receive an invitation to apply for a visa.
 Your EOI will stay in SkillSelect for a maximum of two years.
 At any time during the validity of your EOI, you can update your details to reflect any additional qualifications or experience you might have obtained.
-This might increase your likelihood of being invited or an employer contacting you.
+This might increase your likelihood of being invited or a state and territory government agency contacting you.
 You might receive notifications from SkillSelect during this time to notify you of visa program changes, the expiration of your EOI, or other information that you might find useful.
 You will not be notified of the progress of your EOI or be able to obtain any updates on the likelihood of receiving an invitation.
-After each invitation round for the independent and skilled regional (provisional) sponsored visas, the Department will publish on the SkillSelect website the lowest points scoring points test mark that allowed an EOI to be invited.
+After each invitation round for the independent and skilled regional (provisional) nominated visas, the Department will publish on the SkillSelect website the lowest points scoring points test mark that allowed an EOI to be invited.
 This will give you an indication of your potential for receiving an invitation in future rounds.

 An EOI is not a visa application.
 You cannot access merits review by the Migration Review Tribunal (MRT).
 If you want to express concerns to the department about the invitation process, contact us through